Trump returns to Iowa aiming for more disciplined campaign

 And even the most sophisticated data and digital operation may not be enough to satisfy some Iowans, who are accustomed to having intimate conversations with those seeking the White House.
 Iowa GOP activists say Trump would do well to hold smaller events, including with influential local Republican leaders.

-Trump on Monday will deliver what has been billed as an education policy speech, but he is expected to touch more broadly on his accomplishments as president and his agenda for another term, including trade policies and agriculture, according to a person familiar with his plans who spoke on condition of anonymity to preview his remarks.
+Before his speech, Trump briefly stopped at the Machine Shed Restaurant, posing for pictures with unsuspecting diners and making small talk with wait staff.
+The former president devoted little time to such “retail politics” in past campaigns.

-Trump will also take questions from local reporters and is expected to make an unannounced stop at a local establishment, as he has during other recent trips.
+And after talking up his record in a self-described education policy speech that barely mentioned education for more than an hour inside a packed Davenport theater, he took several unscripted questions from voters — a common practice for traditional presidential contenders in states like Iowa and New Hampshire, but something the former president has rarely done.

-Before the event, the campaign rolled out a list of endorsements from eastern Iowa elected officials, including state representatives and state senators.
+Trump’s campaign said it had collected nearly 8,000 names, addresses and emails of would-be supporters related to Monday’s event.
+Before the speech, the campaign also rolled out a list of endorsements from eastern Iowa elected officials, including state representatives and state senators.

 When he began his Iowa campaign eight years ago, Trump was unsure what a caucus even was.
 The quirky contests — more than 1,000 simultaneous, local political meetings sponsored by the state Republican Party and run by volunteers — are not state-sanctioned primary elections and require intense organization to have supporters in place at each location.